jdleesmiller/jotgit/README.md

 Then visit [localhost:3000](http://localhost:3000) in your browser.
 Be sure to try with multiple windows!

 By default, it loads up the test repository in `tests/demo`.
-To point it at another repository, you can either edit `server/gitrt.coffee` or use [meteor settings](http://docs.meteor.com/#meteor_settings) to specify an alternative `projectPath`.
+To point it at another repository, you can either edit `server/jotgit.coffee` or use [meteor settings](http://docs.meteor.com/#meteor_settings) to specify an alternative `projectPath`.

 ## About

-Gitrt ...
+Jotgit ...

-* is written in [CoffeeScript](http://coffeescript.org/), a language that looks a bit like Python and compiles to JavaScript.
+* is written in [CoffeeScript](http://coffeescript.org/), a language that feels a bit like Python and compiles to JavaScript.

 * is built with [Meteor](https://www.meteor.com/), which is an up-and-comping web framework for real time web apps.
 It is remarkably developer-friendly, and it already has [very good documentation](http://docs.meteor.com/).